 - Ensure ongoing observation and assessments and provide regular feedback about the child’s achievements and experiences to form the basis for planning the next steps of the child’s learning to secure good outcomes

-The first response to any concern about a child’s learning is quality first teaching targeted at any area of weakness.
-Where the child’s progress continues to be a concern, the class teacher together with the SENDCO, should assess whether the child has special educational needs and whether this means that they should be placed on the register as SEND support.
+Based on the graduated approach at Bridgewater Park Primary, the first response to any concern about a child’s learning is making small adaptations to quality first teaching.
+Where the child’s progress continues to be a concern, the class teacher will share their concerns with a colleague and make further adaptations to their teaching practice.
+If there is still no, or very limited, progress being made, then together with the SENDCO, assessments will take place to determine whether the child has special educational needs and whether this means that they should be placed on the register as SEND support.
 All teaching staff are alert to difficulties which may emerge as the child develops and will take this into account.
-In addition to this, class teachers have the opportunity to discuss pupil progress and achievement at pupil progress meetings with the Principal and SENDCO.
+In addition to this, class teachers have the opportunity to discuss pupil progress and achievement at pupil progress meetings with the Head of School and SENDCO.
 This provides opportunity for discussion around pupil progress and to consider if there may be any SEND that have not yet been identified.

 Bridgewater Park supports parents and carers to share their concerns about their child’s development.
 If a parent or carer has concerns, then they should be logged with the child’s class teacher in the first instance.
-If the difficulty persists then the class teacher will share this with the SENDCO who may complete some further assessment and investigation of the child to see if there are any SEND which have not been assessed.
+If the difficulty persists then the class teacher will share this with the SENDCO who may complete some further assessment and investigation of the child to see if there is any SEND which has not been identified.

 During this process, the school will not delay in putting into place extra teaching or rigorous intervention designed to accelerate their learning.
 The child’s response to this may also help to inform the identification of SEND.